tolkaiv/mouse-and-keyboard-detection-for-consoles/README.md

 When a player aims ~45deg or more and get a frag in a very short period of time without "preshooting", and S is issued.
 With a J, this can only be achieved a with a great ammount of luck.

+### Sight sensivility too high

+If the substraction (difference) of normal and down sight sensivities is too small, an S is issued.
+This is because aiming in a console requires less sensivity down sight but it's not a problem while using a M.
+These numbers are based in max turning speed (inconsistent with M).

 ### Great speeds at Single Fire